-The nature of these events – a young audience, in an outdoor environment, extreme weathers, dehydration and drug abuse make them a melting-pot for potentially harmful situations.
+The nature of these festivals – a young audience, in an outdoor environment, extreme weathers, dehydration and drug abuse make them a melting-pot for potentially harmful situations.
 This unpredictable environment means it is important for medical staff to be alert, professional and qualified to deal with a number of unique variables on festival grounds.

 As an attendee – finding an events medic tent should be one of the first things you do.
-Every event or festival is required to have one, and it’s included in your ticket price.
+Every event or music festival is required to have one, and it’s included in your ticket price.

 You should always feel comfortable approaching your medical staff for help, irrespective of if you’ve consumed illegal substances or not.
 Nothing that happens inside a medical tent should be shared with anyone if you over 18 – even your parents or the police.